-In instances of disagreement between the personnel committee and the Associate Dean there shall be a good faith effort to resolve these differences.
-If resolution is not possible, the Associate Dean must offer in writing compelling reasons for disagreeing with the committee's recommendation before advancing his or her recommendation to the Dean of Academic Affairs.
+In instances of disagreement between the personnel committee and the Dean there shall be a good faith effort to resolve these differences.
+If resolution is not possible, the Vice-Chancellor must offer in writing compelling reasons for disagreeing with the committee's recommendation before advancing his or her recommendation to the Chancellor.